DieserMerlin/merlins-config-manager/README.md

 ```

 "databaseConfig" automatically has the same type as "DefaultDatabaseConfig" and can be used as production configuration.
-When the code is executed the first time, the ConfigurationManager created the config.json file and adds a "DATABASE" section to it containing the default database config.
+When the code is executed the first time, the ConfigurationManager creates the config.json file and adds a "DATABASE" section to it containing the default database config.
 Now you can change your config.json and it will automatically load the changed values.

 If you delete a value from the config.json file, the ConfigurationManager will recreate it based on the default values at the next start or configuration update at runtime.